Excerpt from “Apple Pay the Future of Paying”

 Using Apple Pay

 You can only pay in-store using your iPhone or Apple Watch.
 To pay with Apple Pay on your iPhone open Wallet.
-On your iPhone, this can be done by opening it from the home screen, triple-clicking the home button from the lock screen, or by adding the Wallet shortcut to control center in iOS 11 and up.
+On your iPhone, this can be done by opening it from the home screen, triple-clicking the home button from the lock screen, or by adding the Wallet shortcut to the control center in iOS 11 and up.
 Select your card, authenticate using either TouchID or FaceID.
 Now tap the payment terminal.

 In-App or Online